 You may look fabulous on the outside but health is also a state of being and not just about your body fat percentage.
 Have you taken a moment to observe how many times in a day you have felt angry, depressed, stressed, helpless, anxious, or just plain sad?
 In all this frenzy about eating right, physical well-being has completely overshadowed mental and psychological well-being.

 The green smoothies that you drink may help you clear your gut but it won’t be able to clear your head from all the negative thoughts.
 The mind and body are inextricably linked and your state of mind ends up finding expression in your body.
-Your thoughts filter down into our physical body in the way of
+Your thoughts filter down into our physical body in the way of physical actions, and biochemical releases which show up as emotions.

 The Mind-Body Connection